Bontan Ame: Classic Citrus Pomelo Rice Candy

 What is Bontan?

-In Japan, Kagoshima Prefecture, situated in the southern part of the Kyushu island, is famous as a production area of Bontan or pomelo.
+In Japan, Kagoshima Prefecture, situated in the southern part of the Kyushu island, is one of the large producers.

 As for history, a food company based in Kagoshima City named Seika Foods first created Bontan Ame (ボンタンアメ).

 It used the prefecture’s specialty pomelo and put the candy on the market in 1924.

 The packaging design hasn’t changed much for so long that it is easily recognizable.